Ingrown Toenail Correction

 What would happen if left untreated?

-An ingrowing toenail generally does not resolve without intervention.
+An ingrown toenail generally does not resolve without intervention.
 They continue to be painful and they can become infected.
 Any infection if left untreated can become serious and life-threatening, resulting in septicaemia.

 Start your own before & after story